vinothwino/frontend-assignment/README.md

 What we look for:

-- Thinking: Are you able to think through edge cases?
+- Thinking: Are you able to think through the flow and edge cases?
 - Tests: How well is the code tested through unit/integration tests?
 - Documentation: How can anyone new run this app locally and contribute to it?
 - Code organisation: How are you organizing your components?